martiBpl/demo-valuator/README.md

 - At this stage contains two possible discount strategies - percentage based and quantity based,
 - Discount management was currently narrowed only to adding a discount for a given product,
 - The product does not have to be in the db to add a discount for it (no strict product to product-discount relation),
+- Since the core functionality is the price calculation I skipped the price discount form validation,
 - The service is calculating total amount and total discount amount based on the calculations:
 ```
 single price after discount = original item price - item discount